Jameshuff95/Jameshuff95/README.md

 ## Introduction

 Hello!
 My name is James Huff, I am an aspiring web developer.
+I am currently taking classes at Capella University online to attain a bachelor's degree in Software Development with a focus on Web Development.

 I have several years experience of in-person and telephonical customer service experience along with hands-on experience in efficiently managing inventory and utilizing software-driven devices to streamline operations.
 This taught me time management, vital communication skills with groups of people to achieve a common goal.

 I also worked in the insurance industry for some time so I have experience in finding solutions to an array of complex customer situations and  following regulations.
-This has increased my communication skills from frontend(customer-facing) to backend(underwriters, claims representatives) and my orginizational skills as I learned to manage accounts with google sheets.
+This has increased my communication skills from frontend operations (customer-facing) to backend operations (underwriters, claims representatives) and my orginizational skills as I learned to manage accounts with google sheets.

 Overall my general life-long love for technology and my work experience have made me an organized, meticulous worker who has a keen since of detail, a passion for creation and a constant drive for self-improvement.